kellyawaldron/dub_property_prices/readme.md

-# Property Listings in Dublin: _What's the going rate?_
+# Property Listings in Dublin:

 ### Obtaining the Data